LeeMorinUCF/QMB6358F20/demo_04_version_control/GitHub_Quick_Reference.md

 This is a short list of the ```git``` commands used in your daily routines.
 Bookmark this page until you know your way around GitHub.

-The commands are summarized in this table:
+The most common commands are summarized in this table:

 | Command                           |  Action                                      |
 | --------------------------------- |  ------------------------------------------- |